 - Young children who grow with a secure and healthy attachment to their parents stand a better chance of developing happy and content relationships with others in their life.

-- A child who has a secure relationship with parent learns to regulate emotions under stress and in difficult situations.
+- A child who has a secure relationship with a parent learns to regulate emotions under stress and in difficult situations.

 - Promotes the child’s mental, linguistic and emotional development.